 The South Burnett has a rich and colourful history.
 Gain a glimpse of this by visiting one of the historic homesteads open to the public.

-Ringsfield House, 41-45 Alfred Street, Nanango, is a magnificent old Queenslander designed by famed architect, Robin Dodds.
+Ringsfield House and Cafe - Open 7 Days 9am - 4pm, 41-45 Alfred Street, Nanango, is a magnificent old Queenslander designed by famed architect, Robin Dodds.
 Built in 1908 as a private home, it was later used as a Maternity Hospital and Lifeline Shelter.
-Now, lovingly restored to its former glory, it is open to visitors 10.00am - 2.00pm Monday to Friday and weekends by appointment.
-Sit on the wide verandahs and soak up the ambiance while enjoying a relaxing Devonshire tea.
+Now, lovingly restored to its former glory, it is open 9.00am to 4.00pm 7 days. $5 Entry Charge applies to house.
+Café can cater for all meals.
+Groups and buses welcome.
+Please contact us for a menu

 The Boondooma Homestead Museum and Heritage Complex, 8262 Mundubbera-Durong Road, via Proston, features the homestead and outbuildings of Boondooma Station on its original site.
 Exuding a peaceful bush atmosphere, the complex represents a step back to the 1850s, providing visitors with an authentic glimpse into a way of life no longer with us.
 The complex is usually open 9.00am to 4.30pm (Ph: 4168 0159) with a resident caretaker able to provided a guided tour.